karim12345-gif/Real-time-Price-Tracker/README.md

-# UseContext
+# UseCustomeHook

-To be honest when i first gotta the assigment i was not planning to use state managment, i thought that its not needed and things would be straight forwad , but when i was using webscokets and i wanted to spearte my ui and logic, prop drilling was introduced and i avoided it by using useContext
+To be honest when i first gotta the assigment i was not planning to use state managment, i thought that its not needed and things would be straight forwad , but when i was using webscokets and i wanted to spearte my ui and logic, prop drilling was introduced and i avoided it by using cusome hook

+##

+One disadvantage of adding the WebSocket logic directly inside the useEffect hook is that it couples the WebSocket connection lifecycle to the lifecycle of the component using the hook.
+This means that every time the component using the hook mounts or updates, a new WebSocket connection will be established.
+While this might be suitable for some use cases, it may not be optimal for others, especially if you need more fine-grained control over the WebSocket connection.